-These amazing Indian-Spiced Pork Chops are marinated in a yogurt mixture filled with South Asian spices, then grilled hot and fast and topped with cilantro and chilies.
-Succulent, flavorful, and easy to prepare.
+These delicious Indian-Spiced Pork Chops are marinated in a yogurt mixture filled with fragrant South Asian spices, grilled to perfection, then topped with cilantro and chilies.
+Succulent, flavorful, and so easy to make!

 What is Garam Masala?

-Garam masala is a spice mixture used in dishes across South Asia, including the cuisine of India, Pakistan, Nepal, Afghanistan, and Bangladesh.
+Garam masala is a warm and fragrant spice mixture used in dishes across South Asia, including the cuisine of India, Pakistan, Nepal, Afghanistan, and Bangladesh.
 The ingredients can vary from region to region but usually consists of red chili powder (not to be confused with American chili powder), cumin, cardamom, cloves, nutmeg, cinnamon, and coriander.
 The spices are toasted, then ground into a powder.
-Garam masala is available in most grocery stores, South Asian specialty stores, and online storefronts.
+Garam masala is available pre-ground in most grocery stores, South Asian specialty markets, and online storefronts.

 Ingredients for Indian-Spiced Pork Chops: